Age Friendly Info Hub

 Vision—Age-Related Macular Degeneration: Brant and Paris Family Eye Care produce information on macular degeneration, a medical condition which may result in blurred or no vision in the centre of the visual field. – CLICK HERE

-Shingles: The Mayo Clinic website provides an overview of symptoms, causes, risk factors, complications and prevention.
+Shingles: The Mayo Clinic website provides an overview of symptoms, causes, risk factors, complications and prevention of Shingles.
 Visit the site. – CLICK HERE

 Sleep Issues: Matt Walker brings you 6 tips on how to get better sleep. -CLICK HERE